-The predecessor, SBTVD has seen widespread deployment, being presently used widely in Brazil, Argentina, Uruguay, Peru, Chile, Venezuela, Ecuador, Costa Rica, Paraguay, Bolivia, and Honduras.
-Further, SBTVD has been officially adopted, but yet broadcast, in these countries: Nicaragua, Guatemala, Honduras, and El Salvador, and in Africa, Botswana and Angola.
-In July 2016, TV Globo, Brazil and Latin America's largest network, began offering a popular 10-episode miniseries "Ligações Perigosas" entirely shot and produced in 4K HDR through its OTT service, witnessing the availability of native HDR production in the region.
+Nicaragua, Guatemala, Honduras, and El Salvador, and in Africa, Botswana and Angola.
+The backward compatible nature of TV 2.5 ensures that these systems will remain supported as TV 2.5 rolls out.

+Production-wise, in July 2016, TV Globo, Brazil and Latin America's largest network, had already offered a popular 10-episode miniseries "Ligações Perigosas" entirely shot and produced in 4K HDR through its OTT service, witnessing the availability of native HDR production in the region.